 We know the bill you pay is one of the most important parts of how FPL serves you.
 The size of your monthly bill is determined by how much electricity you use and by rates approved by the Florida Public Service Commission (PSC).
 Here's what's happening with rates.

-• Commercial and industrial customers can reach out to FPL account managers for information on 2024 rates.
+Commercial and industrial customers can reach out to FPL account managers for more information on 2025 rates.

 Aside from rates, your monthly bill amount is determined by the amount of electricity used.
 Find out how simple changes can help you save.